Albedo for Earth surfaces

 1. Albedo (common symbol α: see, e.g., Wikipedia: Albedo:White-sky and black-sky albedo) is usually given as a decimal fraction.

-Albedo can be given in The percentage form in which case it is the decimal fraction form times 100 %.
+Albedo can be given in percentage form in which case it is the decimal fraction form times 100 %.
 This what the image uses.

 In the analysis below, we use symbol α for albedo and the decimal fraction form---and NOT the percentage form.